Passbook

 A passbook or bankbook is a paper book used to record bank or building society transactions on a deposit account.

 The Post Office Savings Bank introduced passbooks to rural 19th-century Britain.

 Traditionally, a passbook was used for accounts with a low transaction volume, such as savings accounts.
-A bank teller or postmaster would write the date, amount of the transaction, and the updated balance and enter his or her initials by hand.
+A bank teller or postmaster would write the date, amount of the transaction, and the updated balance and enter their initials by hand.
 In the late 20th century, small dot matrix or inkjet printers were introduced that were capable of updating the passbook at the account holder's convenience, either at an ATM or a passbook printer, either in a self-serve mode, by post, or in a branch.

 History

 Passbooks appeared in the 18th century, allowing customers to hold transaction information in their own hands for the first time.
 Until then, transactions were recorded in ledgers at the bank only, so customers had no history of their own deposits and withdrawals.

 The passbook, which was around the size of a passport, ensured that customers had control over their own information, and was called a "passbook" because it was used as a way to identify the account holder without needing further identification.
 It also regularly passed between the bank and the account holder for updating.